RememberOfLife/mirabel/README.md

 * security: when the event struct is sent over the network, uninitialized padding bytes are sent too, leaks info

 ## todo
-* add option to disable timeoutcrash thread for debugging (maybe disable by default, look at diy signal handlers)
-* move event (across the network) should use strings for universal compatiblity
-* rewrite network to use openssl
+* add connection state display + handling to connections window
 * there is a lot of reuse in the networking code, maybe reduce it through some event methods
 * rework network protocol for intentional disconnect
-  * differentiate between closed connections from error or proper closing
 * rework network protocol for single lobby server with password
+* add option to disable timeoutcrash thread for debugging (maybe disable by default, look at diy signal handlers)
+* move event (across the network) should use strings for universal compatiblity
 * server should be seperate executable, use temp server lib for building both client and server, make sure server runs headless
   * server already has dependencies on code that also does graphics, i.e. the game catalogue also serves imgui game configs
 * fix EVENT_TYPE_GAME_LOAD to encode options for remote loading